Lloyd Burdick

-Lloyd Sumner "Shorty" Burdick (August 8, 1909 – August 9, 1945) was an American football tackle who played three seasons in the National Football League with the Chicago Bears and Cincinnati Reds.
+Lloyd Sumner "Shorty" Burdick (August 8, 1909 – August 9, 1945) was an American professional football tackle who played three seasons in the National Football League (NFL) with the Chicago Bears and Cincinnati Reds.
 He played college football at the University of Illinois and attended Morgan Park Military Academy in Chicago, Illinois.

 College career

-Burdick played for the Illinois Fighting Illini.
+Burdick played football for the Illinois Fighting Illini.
 He graduated from the school of commerce and agriculture at the University of Illinois.
+He also participated in wrestling for the Illini.
+In 1930, Burdick was the Big Ten heavyweight champion and finished second in the NCAA tournament.

-Professional career
+Professional football career

-Chicago Bears

 Burdick played in 22 games, starting nineteen, for the Chicago Bears from 1931 to 1932.

-Cincinnati Reds

 Burdick played in ten games, starting nine, for the Cincinnati Reds in 1933.
+In late December 1933, the Reds traded him to the Portsmouth Spartans for four players.
+However, he decided to retire from football.

+Boxing and wrestling

+Burdick also spent time as a boxer and professional wrestler.

 Personal life

 Burdick was a district representative of the Caterpillar company.
 His Caterpillar company territory included North Dakota, Montana, and the provinces of Alberta and Saskatchewan, Canada.
 He spent 28 months as supervisor of maintenance on the Alcan highway.
-Burdick was one of 34 people killed in a train wreck on August 9, 1945 in Michigan, North Dakota.
+Burdick was one of 34 people killed in a train wreck on August 9, 1945, in Michigan, North Dakota.